Home / Alternatives / NagMeLater vs Google Calendar

 A chat notification from a known contact triggers a different psychological response than an app badge.
 You open it.
 The reminder is right there in your chat history.

-NagMeLater gives you 5 free reminders with no card required, then charges $1.99/month.
+NagMeLater gives you a free 7-day unlimited trial with no card required, then charges $1.99/month.
 Google Calendar is free with a Google account.

 Open WhatsApp, message NagMeLater your reminder, and get back to your day.
-First 5 reminders are free — no card, no install.
+First 7 days are free and unlimited, no card, no install.